cyclejs-community/component-combinators/documentation/EFSM.md

 State machines resists well to erroneous, invalid or unexpected inputs due to the following properties:

 - Events which are not specified for a given state are not processed when in that state
-- Transitions are deterministic (in the present context they are, it is however possible to define non-deterministic state machines), hence the system is always in a predictable and expected state, independently of its inputs
+- Transitions are deterministic[^non-deterministic-possible], hence the system is always in a predictable and expected state, independently of its inputs

+  [^non-deterministic-possible]: In the present context they are, it is however possible to define non-deterministic state machines.

 # Extended finite state machine library

 We propose a state machine library which features :